 The Stache's geometry delivers precise and sharp handling.
 The 68-degree head tube angle and short wheelbase allow this bicycle to steer quickly.
 The conservative geometry goes a long way to make this bike easy to ride.
 One thing to be careful of is the Bontrager XR2 tires, more on that in the discussion of the build kit section below, but the rubber does detract from confidence in corners.
 If the trail surface is a little loose or gravely, things can get sketchy.
-In addition, braking bite is heinous, as it takes about 50-feet to stop if you're going mach-chicken.
+In addition, braking bite is heinous, as it takes about 50-feet to stop if you're going full speed.

 Rollover ability is the name of the game with this bike.
-It does take a little longer than usual to get the Stache up to speed thanks to the giant 29 x 3.0-inch wheels.
+It does take a little longer than usual to get the Stache up to speed due to the giant 29 x 3.0-inch wheels.
 Once you have a head of steam, this bike simply mows down obstacles.
 It may not always be comfortable, but this bike cruises right up and over most rocks and roots.
 This is especially true on straighter sections of trails when the big wheels can run straight and fast.

 Uphill handling is solid aboard the Stache 9.7.
 The short wheelbase paired with the steep-ish head tube angle creates a quick steering bike that can change lines in a hurry.
 If you find yourself on an undesirable line, you can quickly correct the mistake.
 The one quirk to the massive wheels is that they can be a little awkward to lift up and over a step or obstacle in the trail.
 Given the sheer mass, it takes some getting used to how to lift the front end of this bicycle.